yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate 'Assess servers' blade, with the 'view all' assessment properties link highlighted.](Images/Exercise1/assess-servers-2.png)

 4. The Assessment properties blade allows you to tailor many of the settings used when making a migration assessment report.
 Take a few moments to explore the wide range of assessment properties.
 Hover over the information icons to see more details on each setting.
 Choose any settings you like, then click **Save**.
+(You have to make a change for the Save button to be enabled; if you don't want to make any changes, just close the blade.)

     ![Screenshot of the Azure Migrate 'Assessment properties' blade, showing a wide range of migration assessment settings.](Images/Exercise1/assessment-properties.png)